luarocks/lua-style-guide/README.md

 end
 ```

-* One should not use tabs for indentation, or mix it with spaces.

-*Rationale:* There is no agreement in the Lua community as for indentation, so
+> **Rationale:** There is no agreement in the Lua community as for indentation, so
 3 spaces lies nicely as a middle ground between the 2-space camp and the
 4-space camp.
 Also, for a language that nests with `do`/`end` blocks, it
 produces pleasant-looking block-closing staircases, as in the example above.

+* One should not use tabs for indentation, or mix it with spaces.

 * Use LF (Unix) line endings.

-# Comments
+## Comments

 * Use a space after `--`.